tradle/community/docs/SimpleCloud.md

 - Torrenting the movies or other copyrighted materials.
 Raids on VPN-enabled torrenting happened in the past.
 This is your CloudPal, use it responsibly.
 - Location switching to watch international Netflix shows, this violates Netflix's terms of service, and if you get locked out of Netflix, do not blame us.

 We help you increase your privacy.
 But no privacy is absolute, even on the device you hold in your hand.
-So it is important for you to understand the limitations on our ability to protect you, and how we will continue to improve our solution:
+So it is important for you to understand the limitations on our ability to protect you, and how we will continue to improve our solution.
+Read on.

-- **No snooping by us**.
-We do not have an ability to access your data, secret keys or network activity.
-But as we accept payments from you, we may know who you are, if you use the credit card payment mechanism.
-If you do not want that, pay us please with cryptocurrency if your jurisdiction allows it.
-- **Limiting Data Center's powers of snooping**.
-There are two companies you need to watch out for.
-Your VPN provider, that is us, and the Data Center.
-We can't know what you are doing, as you operate your own CloudPal, and only you have access to it.
-As to the Data Center, you are fairly well isolated by running in your own VM.
-But this is not an absolute protection.
-What remains is:
-    - The Data Center can take your VM's operating memory snapshot and try to deduce some information from it.
-Note that all cloud providers have this capability.
-Yet, the solution for this is coming - encrypted memory for virtual machines will be possible in about a year.
-Note that this relates only to data in RAM, while the data kept in storage are always encrypted.
-    - you will have an ability to choose the Data Center in which your CloudPal will run.
-    - your home router or your mobile on a cell phone network will reveal their network IP address to the Data Center's network.
-This is standard with the IP protocol used by the Internet.
-This does not reveal any transmitted data, just the source IP address (e.g. router) and the destination IP which is the address of your virtual machine.
-You can't hide the destination, but if you want to hide your source IP address, your need to look for Tor or other similar solutions.
-- **Government agency**.
-CloudPal drastically increases your privacy, but the government agency may come knocking.
-We can't help such an agency, as we have no access to your CloudPal.
-The government can and will be able to compel the Data Center to perform the above actions, using the due process or covertly.
-You need to obey the law of your jurisdiction.

 ## Background
 _The world seems to swing back and forth between personal and shared computing models.
 We are about to enter into another cycle of Personal computing, CloudPal._